awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 + Local shadow synchronization of devices\.
 Shadows can be configured to sync with the cloud\.
 + Controlled access to local device and volume resources\.
 + Deployment of cloud\-trained machine learning models for running local inference\.
-+ Automatic IP detection that enables devices to discover the Greengrass core device\.
++ Automatic IP address detection that enables devices to discover the Greengrass core device\.
 + Central deployment of new or updated group configuration\.
-After the configuration data is downloaded, the core device is automatically restarted\.
+After the configuration data is downloaded, the core device is restarted automatically\.
 + Secure, over\-the\-air software updates of user\-defined Lambda functions\.

 ## AWS IoT Greengrass Core Configuration File<a name="config-json"></a>